nicolezhi/cse15-lab-reports/lab-report-3.md

 ```
 planet and why, in the meantime, we should take a close look at scale insects.
 ```
+Again, using this command to scroll to the bottom of the text file helps you get to the end of the text easily.

 **The command `+<line-number>` shows the text file at the given line number.**
 This is an input:
 ```